 Direct Marketing Guide

 Its 2018 Direct Marketing Guide is hot off the press.
 Current and comprehensive, it has a wealth of mail-based information.
-Download it <here> if you want to get up to speed.
 What sparked our imagination in particular was the section on “Programmatic”.
 More usually associated with digital, marketers are switching on to its uses and benefits for direct mail too.

 What is it?